What is a secured loan?

 | Pros | Cons | |

 | Rates and risk | Lenders may offer lower interest rates on secured loans than on unsecured loans, but not always.
-Make sure to read all the loan terms and conditions carefully before applying. | If you default on the loan, the lender can take your collateral to cover the unpaid debt.
-If you default on a mortgage, for example, it can lead to home foreclosure. |
+Make sure to read all loan terms carefully before applying. | If a borrower defaults on a loan, the lender can take the collateral to cover the unpaid debt.
+If a borrower defaults on a mortgage, for example, it can lead to home foreclosure. |

-| Loan amounts | Secured loans are often used to fund a large purchase, such as a house or car, and may have higher borrowing limits compared to unsecured loans. | With secured loans, the value of your collateral may limit how much you can borrow. |
+| Loan amounts | Secured loans are often used to fund a large purchase, such as a house or car, and may have higher borrowing limits compared with unsecured loans. | With secured loans, the value of the collateral may limit how much can be borrowed. |

 | Eligibility | Secured loans may be easier to qualify for than unsecured loans.
-You may be able to get a secured loan with a lower credit score—as long as you can secure the loan with adequate collateral and meet other requirements. | Applying for a secured loan can be an involved, lengthy process.
-It may include a credit check and steps to verify the value of your collateral. |
+Borrowers may be able to get a secured loan with a lower credit score. | Applying for a secured loan can include a credit check and additional steps to verify the value of the collateral. |

 | Credit effects | With responsible use, secured loans may offer a chance to build credit.
-Responsible use includes consistently making payments by the due date. | As with any loan, if you fail to pay back a secured loan as agreed, it could negatively impact your credit. |
+Responsible use includes consistently making payments by the due date. | As with any loan, if the borrower fails to pay back a secured loan as agreed, it could negatively impact credit. |

 Avoiding default on a secured loan

 Defaulting on a loan can have negative effects on your credit and finances.
-But there are steps you can take before and after taking out a secured loan that may help you avoid default.
+But there are steps you can take before and after taking out a secured loan that may help you avoid default:

 -